mattlean/lean-js-app-starter/starters/react-browser-ts/README.md

 #### Step 2.
 Start the Docker development environment

-Start the Docker dev environment with the following command:
+Start the Docker dev environment by running the following command in a project directory:

 ```console
 docker compose up